gitulamy/konsole/README.md

 func1();
 ```

-Tracing the 'CHECK number' lines are good for debugging in runtime.
+Tracing with 'CHECK number' are good for debugging in runtime.
 Those lines are simply used
 for flow checking and deleted after debugging.
 The different **numbers** are needed for
 distinguishing source locations.
 To solve like this problem, just use as this.